Kealanoc/F1-ML-Race-Predictor/functional_spec/functionalspecification.md

 * Criticality

-  This function will be crucial in training and assessing the precision of our algorithm and prediction and without it there is no way to teach the model which factors and variables to value higher than others and the predictions wont make sense.
+  This function will be crucial in training and assessing the precision of our algorithm and prediction and without it there is no way to teach the model which factors and variables to value higher than others and the predictions won't make sense.

 * Technical issues